ccleberg/cmc.pub/content/blog/2023-12-03-unifi-nextdns.md

-I recently installed NextDNS on my Unifi Dream Machine router using the [UnifiOS](https://github.com/nextdns/nextdns/wiki/UnifiOS) wiki page on NextDNS\'s GitHub repository.
+I recently installed NextDNS on my Unifi Dream Machine router using the [UnifiOS](https://github.com/nextdns/nextdns/wiki/UnifiOS) wiki page on NextDNS's GitHub repository.

 As a result of this, I wanted to write down the process in case the wiki or installer ever gets lost.

 # Wiki

 The following is copied from the wiki page linked above, with one difference in the `ssh` command.

 Install instructions for Unifi Dream Machine (UDM) standard and pro routers.

 ## Install

 Enable SSH:

 - Go to your unifi admin interface and select your device (not the controller settings, but the Dream Machine settings)
--   Click on \"Settings\" at the bottom of the page
+- Click on "Settings" at the bottom of the page
--   Go to the \"Advanced\" section on the left pan
+- Go to the "Advanced" section on the left pan
 - Enable SSH
 - Set a SSH password

 Connect to your router using `ssh root@xxx.xxx.xxx.xxx` with the password you configured.

 Run the following command and follow the instructions: